 Real estate agents get paid a commission, but it is almost invariably a portion (usually half) of the traditional 6% commission that is paid by the sellers.
-While a recent survey indicates that the average commission paid by sellers has actually dropped to little more than 5%, the buyer's agents still retain the 3% they always have, with the rest going to the listing agent.
+While one survey indicated that the average commission paid by sellers has actually dropped to little more than 5%, the buyer’s agents still retain the 3% they always have, with the rest going to the listing agent.

 Buyer’s agents will often ignore listings that would provide them with a reduced commission.
 They think they deserve 3%, and won’t show you a home on which they would earn 2.5%.
 You need to let your agent know that you will be shown ALL the properties you might be interested in, regardless of the commission structure.

-Experience counts in the real estate field - ideally, you want to use an agent with at least five years of experience.
-A word of warning: the newest agents are likely to be the ones who take the "Up Desk," meaning they're the ones who answer the phone when you call a particular real estate office.
+Experience counts in the real estate field – ideally, you want to use an agent with at least 5 years of experience.
+A word of warning: the newest agents are likely to be the ones who take the “Up Desk,” meaning they’re the ones who answer the phone when you call a particular real estate office.
 They do it because they are trying to convert phone-in callers into clients.
 Frankly, you may not do as well being represented by one of these people.
-How are they going to get ahead?
-That's their problem, not yours.

 You’ll want to ask potential agents questions about how long they’ve been in the business, how many deals they are currently processing, and other questions designed to tell you their level of competence.
 There are five basic questions you should ask a prospective real estate agent before you start to shop for a home.
 When interviewing potential agents, remember that it’s important not only that you know what questions to ask, but also what answers to expect.
 Here are some questions to ask:

-A word of warning: there are many salespeople who are not nice people, but have been through what I like to call Charm School.
+A word of warning: There are many salespeople who may not have your best interests in mind, but are adept at charming you into doing business with them.
 They can do a good job of appearing to be nice when, in fact, all they are thinking about is how much money they can make off of you.

 Here’s another sad-but-true aspect of the home-buying situation: Although great numbers of real estate agents are honest, hard-working people with whom you can place your trust, there are also great numbers who are unethical and will try to manipulate you into doing something that makes them a big commission but puts you into a situation which can be damaging.

 Many families are facing foreclosure now and in the near future.
-And many got into this situation because they let some smooth-talking real estate agent tell them juicy tales about how much money they were going to make.
+And many got into this situation because they let some smooth-talking real estate agent tell them juicy tales.
 They let some smooth-talking mortgage lender stuff them into a toxic sub-prime loan that they said they could refinance out of.

 There are some real estate people who seem to be unable to talk with a client without launching into a sales presentation.
 They get so used to using superlatives that they can’t have a simple give-and-take conversation about the facts of a particular neighborhood or home.
 Every house isn’t the cutest one in town, and not every house is a terrific buy.
 Indeed, half are cuter than average and half of them are better buys than the other half.
 But you wouldn’t know that from talking to some agents.
 These people are so intent on making a sale that they overlook their primary mission: listening to what the client wants and helping him or her get it.